COMMUNITY TRAINING

 Castro Community On Patrol (CCOP), in collaboration with our long-time safety partner Community Patrol Service (CPS) is committed to offering community safety training and classes in a variety of important areas.
-Some of these classes are FREE when provided as a Community class, while others may have a low participant fee.
+Many of these classes are provided at LOW COST as a Community benefit, while most others have reduced rates for nonprofit organizations.

 We typically offer classes in a variety of subjects throughout each calendar year including: